 Level 1 focuses on the basic logging that Integrigy recommends for all PeopleSoft implementations.
-This logging needs to be in place before proceeding to Levels 2 and 3 of the Framework, but assumes a centralized logging solution is not available yet.
-Level 1 auditing will be in addition to the standard default functionality such as the created / last updated "Who Columns" on each record.
+This logging needs to be in place before proceeding to Levels 2 and 3 of the Framework but assumes a centralized logging solution is not available yet.